+687

+690

+693

+696

+699

-Beyond the question of co-evolution between gametic investment and preference, the DG-ABM modelling approach allows to make much more comprehensive predictions on biological systems: for instance, instead of focusing on the evolutionary equilibria of phenotypic trait values, we here provide a complete picture of what such equilibria entail also in term of genetic architecture and demography.
-Namely, for such dynamics to occur, we demonstrate that demographic characteristics will also reach non-random values (level of iteroparity and survival, opportunity cost, population size) and that this
+Beyond the question of co-evolution between gametic investment and preference, the DG-ABM modelling approach allows to make much more comprehensive predictions on biological systems: for instance, instead of solely focusing on the evolutionary equilibria of trait values, we here provide a complete picture of what such equilibria entail also in term of genetic architecture and demography.
+Namely, for such dynamics to occur, we demonstrate that demographic characteristics will also reach non-random values (level of iteroparity and survival, opportunity cost, population size) and that this may come with the building of non-random allelic structure within the genome.

-648

-651

-654

-657

-may come with the building of non-random allelic structure within the genome (level of pleiotropy and polygeny).
 Such projection also allows capturing more efficiently the evolutionary constraints that will control the outcome of adaptive evolution (genetic architecture, phenotypic correlation, demographic processes).
-We hope that this model can motivate further work on the link between the physical structure of the genome and variations in mating systems or life histories (e.g Charlesworth and Wright 2001; Lamichhaney et al.

-2016; Misevic et al. 2006; Plomion et al. 2018; Sinervo and Svensson 2002).
+We hope that the present contribution can motivate further work on the link between the physical structure of the genome and variations in mating systems or life histories (e.g Charlesworth and Wright 2001; Lamichhaney et al. 2016; Misevic et al. 2006; Plomion et al. 2018; Sinervo and Svensson 2002).

 ACKNOWLEDGEMENTS